Bo-Lennart/dinder/docs/README.md

 * The navigation bar is easy to understand and the texts, paragraphs, headings, links, inputs, buttons are readable and work.

 * The form works and all required entry fields work.
-The amail field will only accept an email adress and the submit button won't redirect to the thank you page before all fields are filled out!
+The email field will only accept an email address and the submit button won't redirect to the thank you page before all fields are filled out!

 ## Bugs